-The Council may only initiate the GGP by a vote of the Council.
+The Council may only initiate the GGP by a vote of the Council or at the formal request of the ICANN Board.
 Initiation of a GGP requires a vote as set forth in Article X, Section 3, paragraph 9.[X] in favor of initiating the GGP.
+In the case of a GGP requested by the ICANN Board, a GGP will automatically be initiated unless the GNSO Council votes against the initiation of a GGP as set forth in Article X, Section 3, paragraph 9 [X] 26.